 The compact fold is amazing for storing the stroller in the house and means it only takes up a small amount of space in the car when travelling or just going somewhere more local.
 It means we don’t have to worry about suitcases or other things that need to go in the boot as well.
 It could even just sit on a seat if needed as it has a storage bag that keeps the wheels off the seat.

 I also really like how easy it is to clean as you can take the wheels and mudguards off and wash the seat in the washing machine.

 The wearability and compact fold will be great when we take the Omnio on flights in the future and I can’t wait for easy train journeys too.

-We were sent this pushchair for review.
+We were sent this pushchair to write this Omnio Review.
 As always, all my reviews are 100% honest and all thoughts and opinions are my own.
+Contains a sponsored link.

 I'm a mum in my mid 30s with over 15 years of childcare experience working as a private nanny, babysitter and a few years as a nursery teacher.
 Now I've got my own family too!
 I love finding great products for mums and kids.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.